kentwait/contagion-docs/source/index.html.md

 The `epidemic_model` parameter specifies the type of epidemic model to simulate.
 Contagion uses the concept of a compartmental model to determine the status of each host in the simulation.
 During the simulation, a host can have only one status (belong to only one compartment) at every time step.
 The initial (default) state is the susceptible state.
 This indicates that the host is not currently infected.
 When a pathogen infects a host, the host moves from susceptible and enters the infected state.
 The duration of the infection can be determined using a transition probability, a definite assigned length, or depend on the fitness of infecting pathogens within the host.
 In some models, infection is chronic and persists throughout the simulation time, whereas others allow the host to remove the infection.

-Below are the list of epidemic models currently implemented in Contagion.
+### Epidemic models currently implemented in Contagion

 Keyword | Epidemic model | Description
 ------- | -------------- | -----------